Tai-Hsien/Mesh_Labeler/README.md

 This project is mainly based on [Visualization Toolkit (VTK)](https://vtk.org/) and, especially, [vedo](https://github.com/marcomusy/vedo).

 This program is originally developed to conveniently label/annotate dental mesh model.
-It can also work on any other type of model.
+It can also work on any other type of mesh model.

 ------------